 Reliable Blade Retention:

 The blade of Japanese handplanes is wedged tightly into two grooves in the side of the body preventing shifting and rotation, and providing reliable settings.
 Most modern Western handplanes rely on a relatively complicated and less-secure blade retention and adjustment mechanism.

 The standard Japanese hiraganna plane has at most 4 components: The body, blade, chipbreaker (uragane), and chipbreaker rod.
 Planes with adjustable mouths will have more parts, but those are not standard planes.
-Western planes often, but not always, have at least 21 and sometimes more components.
 Screwdrivers and wrenches are not necessary for adjusting or disassembly of Japanese handplanes.
+Western planes often, but not always, have at least 21 and sometimes more components and require tools to field-strip.

 And all the parts in Bailey-pattern handplanes have built-in slop which grows worse with use and often makes adjustment irritating and sometimes even unreliable.

 The Japanese hiraganna does not have a separate wedge or a mechanical assembly securing the blade in-place.
 Instead, the blade itself is wedge-shaped, narrowing in thickness from the head to the cutting edge, and fits tightly into two grooves, one cut into each sidewall of the mouth opening, for a secure fit, an elegant, simple and utterly reliable design.